 In Edmunds brake testing, a Cruze LTZ stopped from 60 mph in 120 feet, a slightly better-than-average distance for this class of car.
 Even with their less grippy, fuel-economy-friendly tires, the Cruze diesel and Eco models stopped in about the same distance.

 The interiors of compact cars often show obvious signs of cost-cutting, but the Cruze's cabin has a classy two-tone color scheme and looks more upscale than many of its competitors.

 That said, there are still a lot of hard plastic surfaces, and they're particularly noticeable in the pricey Cruze diesel.
 Given the long-distance driving-range potential of the diesel, more padding on the armrests would be welcome.
 On the upside, the MyLink touchscreen interface is one of the simplest and most straightforward infotainment systems out there, and its voice-control interface is highly functional.

 Some drivers might find the Cruze's front seats a bit narrow, but they're supportive and comfortable, and they offer plenty of adjustment.
 A low bottom cushion for the backseat diminishes comfort for longer-limbed riders, as it doesn't give enough thigh support.
 The Cruze's rear seat legroom is only average for the segment; you'll find more space in the Civic and Jetta.
-Considerably above average, however, is the Cruze's large trunk, which measures an impressive 15.4 cubic feet.
+Considerably above average, however, is the Cruze's large trunk, which measures an impressive 15.0 cubic feet on all but the diesel, whose capacity is a still ample 13.3 cubic feet.

 The 2014 Chevrolet Cruze deftly combines responsive handling with a comfortable, compliant ride.
 The sport suspension on the 2LT, LTZ and Diesel models is firmer but still provides an agreeable ride.